List of Hollyoaks characters introduced in 2015: Neeta Kaur

 Later on that day, Neeta tells Jesse that Curtis' pram has fallen into the lake but she is quick to order a new one.
 When she shows Jesse the pram she has brought he begins to laugh as the pram is way too small for Curtis.
 This leads to Neeta getting angry and she snaps.
 Neeta says Curtis is no longer her responsibility.
 A few seconds later, Neeta's phone begins to ring and it is Grace, who is currently on the run from the police.
 She begs Neeta to bring Curtis to her.

 The following day Neeta asks Jesse whether she can look after Curtis.
 Jesse disagrees due to Neeta sapping at him the previous day.
 Jesse and Leela Lomax are outside of the Bean.
 Leela settles Curtis down for Jesse and she takes hi into the Bean.
 Leela asks Jesse to keep an eye on baby Daniel for a couple of minutes.
 Leela argues with Peri Lomax in the Bean as she is not in school.
 Jesse hears the argument and goes inside the Bean to see what is wrong.
 When they both walk out, baby Daniel's pram is missing.
 Neeta is seen taking the pram and calls Grace saying she has got Curtis.
 Neeta looks into the pram and she sees she has got the wrong baby.

 The police arrive in the village and Neeta is in a panic.
 Leela Lomax suspects Louis Loveday to be the kidnapper as he is baby Daniel's father.
 As Leela and the police go to the school to speak to Louis, they ask him where he was during the time baby Daniel went missing, he says he was with Sally St Claire.
 As the police make their way to Sally's office, Neeta is in there with Sally and baby Daniel.
 Leela sees Sally with baby Daniel and the police suspect Sally as the kidnapper.
-Neeta intervenes and tells the police it was her who took baby Daniel but it was an accident as she was following orders from Grace.
+Neeta intervenes and tells the police she had taken baby Daniel but it was an accident as she was following orders from Grace.
 The police arrest Neeta.
 Later on in the police station, DS Armstrong interviews Neeta and she explains to him that there has been a misunderstanding.
 DS Armstrong tells her that she has kidnapped a child which can lead to seven years in prison.
 DS Armstrong gives Neeta an ultimatum, tell him where Grace Black is then Neeta will be let off with no charge.